Ellisthion/dnd/docs/world/world-overview.md

 Raven's population is almost entirely humans, dwarves, and gnomes.
 ## Lesser Factions and Locations
 ### Ember
 A vassal kingdom of Valengard.
-Recently saw a massive uprising which saw the ruling human nobles deposed and much of the city burned.
+Was ruled by human nobles who marginalised non-humans, but a recent uprising saw the humans deposed and much of the city burned.
 The fragile revolutionary government is struggling to keep order, and neighbouring minor kingdoms are flooded with refugees.

-Ember had a small human ruling class and a mostly non-human population, but after the revolution, many humans have fled - and many who remain are desperately try to prove some elven or dwarven ancestry.
+Before the revolution, Ember had a small human ruling class and a mostly non-human population, but now many humans have fled - and many who remain are desperately try to prove some elven or dwarven ancestry.
 Elves, dwarves, halflings make up most of the populace, but many have at least some human in their family tree.
 ### Vildmark
 A small town on the border of Rochekell and Ravena's territory.
 Small trader ships and fishing boats constantly fight off raids by local merfolk.